cloudquery/cloudquery/contributing/adding_a_new_plugin_to_cq_monorepo.md

-# Adding New Plugin To CQ Monorepo
+# Adding a New Plugin To CQ Monorepo

 This guide relates only when you add a new plugin to the CloudQuery Monorepo.